-Individual Joint Last to Die Survivorship Endowment Insurance Policy Standards
+IIPRC-L-02-I-2 Individual Joint Last to Die Survivorship Endowment Insurance Policy Standards

-- 1. Date Adopted: September 28, 2007 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Joint Last to Die Survivorship Endowment Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
+1. Date Adopted: August 25, 2008

+- 2. Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Joint Last to Die Survivorship Endowment Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
 These standards are intended to apply to traditional forms of individual joint last to die survivorship endowment insurance, including limited pay endowment insurance, except for single premium endowment insurance policy standards, which provide that the death benefit is payable upon the death of the last surviving insured to die. - 3.
-Rules Repealed, Amended or Suspended by the Rule: None - 4.
-Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state. - 5.
-Required Findings: None - 6.
-Effective Date: January 3, 2008
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Joint Last to Die Survivorship Endowment Insurance Policy Standards adopted by the IIPRC on September 28, 2007. - 4.
+Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state.

+5. Required Findings: None

+6. Effective Date: December 14, 2008